Wrong-way driver arrested in Kalamazoo

 KALAMAZOO, Mich.
 (WOOD) — A man is facing charges after driving the wrong way, hitting multiple cars and injuring a police officer Saturday night in Kalamazoo.

-The Kalamazoo Department of Public Safety says around 10 p.m. they got a call in the 2000 block of S Westnedge Avenue for a vehicle driving south in a northbound lane.
+The Kalamazoo Department of Public Safety says around 10 p.m., they got called to S. Westnedge Avenue near W. Maple Street for a vehicle driving south in a northbound lane.

-Officers found 4 cars that were damaged, and two drivers had minor injuries.
+Officers found four cars that were damaged and two drivers had minor injuries.
 Witnesses identified the suspect, a 19-year-old Mattawan resident.

 Police say an officer received injuries during the arrest of the suspect.

-The 19-year-old is facing Operating While Intoxicated and Assaulting a Police Officer charges.
+The 19-year-old is facing charges of operating while intoxicated and assaulting a police officer.